AxisCommunications/acap-documentation/docs/api/cv-api.md

 ---

 ### [Tesseract](https://github.com/tesseract-ocr/tesseract)
 `/axis/tesseract`: An OCR engine developed by Google.
-Requires model from e.g., [tessdata](https://github.com/tesseract-ocr/tessdata) to be downloaded and have its location specified in the application.
+Requires model from for example, [tessdata](https://github.com/tesseract-ocr/tessdata) to be downloaded and have its location specified in the application.

 ---